LikhithaAllaboina/drivers-drowsiness-detection/README.md

 Transfer learning can lower the amount of labelled training data required for a new task while also enhancing the model's generalisation performance.
 It's a powerful technique that's been used in a wide range of applications, including image classification, object recognition, and semantic segmentation.

-The alarm file has the sound we used as alarm

-the Data folder has the harcascade files

-cnnCat2.h5.ipynb is the cnn model used
+The alarm file has the sound we used as alarm. the Data folder has the harcascade files cnnCat2.h5.ipynb is the cnn model used